coderefinery/train-the-trainer/_episodes/01-intro.md

 ---
 layout: episode
 title: "The CodeRefinery project"
-teaching: 30
+teaching: 20
 exercises: 0
 questions:
   - "What is CodeRefinery?"
   - "How does CodeRefinery relate to the Carpentries?"
-  - "Discuss differences between CodeRefinery and the Carpentries"
+  - "What are the main goals of CodeRefinery workshops?"
   - "Who is in our target audience?"
   - "What is our training philosophy?"
-  - "What is usually taught in a CodeRefinery workshop?"
 objectives:
   - "Discuss main goals of CodeRefinery"
   - "Understand that CodeRefinery workshops make a difference"
-  - "Give an overview of CodeRefinery lessons"
+  - "Discuss differences between CodeRefinery and the Carpentries"
 keypoints:
   - "Workshops have an impact - past participants report improved practices"
   - "CodeRefinery teaches best practices for research software development"
   - "CodeRefinery workshops benefit most those who already code"
-  - "CodeRefinery lessons are programming language-independent"

 ---

 # The CodeRefinery project